XERO75/asteroids-app/README.md

 - [ ] adding an asteroid page list based on the result of the GET /asteroids
 - [ ] adding a button "Create a miner" to be displayed on a miner whenever it got sufficient ressources
 - [ ] adding a form to create a miner and send the result as a PUSH /miner + Implementation of a form validation
+- [ ] add a live rendering of the planets, miners and asteroids

 ## Installation